Structured Outputs: Making LLMs Return Reliable JSON

 Conclusion

 Structured outputs have transformed LLMs from unpredictable text generators into reliable software components.
-The shift from prompt-based hope to grammar-enforced guarantees — powered by constrained decoding algorithms from Willard & Louf (2023) through XGrammar (2024) and llguidance — enables a new class of agentic workflows where LLMs can reliably chain steps, pass data between functions, and interact with external systems knowing the data interchange format will never break.
+The shift from prompt-based hope to grammar-enforced guarantees, powered by constrained decoding from Willard and Louf (2023) through XGrammar and llguidance, enables agentic workflows where data interchange formats never break.

-The key architectural decision is choosing the right level of abstraction: API-level structured outputs (OpenAI, Anthropic, Google) for simplicity, high-level wrappers like Instructor for rapid development, or low-level engines like XGrammar and llguidance for maximum control in self-hosted deployments.
+The key architectural decision is choosing the right abstraction level: API-level structured outputs for simplicity, Instructor for rapid multi-provider development, or low-level engines for maximum control in self-hosted deployments.